alejandroSchnidrig/job-vacancy/README.md

 * Run **_bundle exec rake_**, to run all tests and ensure everything is properly setup
 * Run **_bundle exec padrino start_ -h 0.0.0.0**, to start the application

+* Run "padrino rake" when the web display "internal server error" (because db migration has not run yet)

 Some conventions to work on it:

 * Follow existing coding conventions